Okeqz/Diversity-Analysis/README.md

 # **Workforce Diversity Analysis with Power BI**

 ## **Overview**
-Workplace diversity is a critical factor in organizational success, yet many companies struggle to achieve meaningful representation—especially at leadership levels.
+Workplace diversity is a critical factor in organizational success, yet many companies struggle to achieve meaningful representation, especially at leadership levels.
 This project leverages **Power BI** to analyze workforce demographics, identify diversity trends, and provide data-driven insights to support inclusion efforts.

 ## **Project Objective**
 Companies worldwide, emphasize the importance of diversity and inclusion.
 However, translating these goals into measurable outcomes can be challenging.
 This project aims to: